vuongducphuong/documentation/content/applications/general/users/companies.rst

 .. image:: companies/inter_company_transactions.png
    :align: center
-   :alt: View of the settings page emphasizing the inter company transaction field in Odoo
+   :alt: View of the settings page emphasizing the inter company transaction field in Leansoft

 - **Synchronize invoice/bills**: generates a bill/invoice when a company confirms a bill/invoice for
   the selected company.